ROCm/HIP/docs/understand/programming_model_reference.rst

   Memory hierarchy.

-* Local or per-thread memory is read-write storage only visible to the threads defining the given variables.
+Local or per-thread memory
+  Read-write storage only visible to the threads defining the given variables, also called per-thread memory.
 The size of a block for a given kernel, the number of concurrent warps are limited by local memory usage.
   This relates to an important aspect: occupancy.
 This is the default memory namespace.

+Shared memory
-* Shared memory is read-write storage visible to all the threads in a given block.
+  Read-write storage visible to all the threads in a given block.

-* Distributed shared memory is read-write storage visible to all the threads in a given block cluster.
+Distributed shared memory
+  Read-write storage visible to all the threads in a given block cluster.

+Global
-* Global memory is read-write storage visible to all threads in a given grid.
+  Read-write storage visible to all threads in a given grid.
 There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware storing global.

+  Constant
-  * Constant memory is read-only storage visible to all threads in a given grid.
+    Read-only storage visible to all threads in a given grid.
 It is a limited segment of global with queryable size.

+  Texture
-  * Texture memory is read-only storage visible to all threads in a given grid and accessible through additional APIs.
+    Read-only storage visible to all threads in a given grid and accessible through additional APIs.

+  Surface
-  * Surface is a writable version of texture memory.
+    A read-write version of texture memory.

 Execution Model
 ===============